 England: Hull Scarborough

 In 2000, the University of Hull merged with University College Scarborough.
+Washington College students have the option of studying at either the original campus or the smaller Scarborough campus.
 The college (originally a teacher training institution) became the University of Hull’s Scarborough Campus, offering specialist undergraduate and postgraduate programmes in the arts, business, coastal studies, education and internet computing.

 The University of Hull Scarborough Campus offers students the chance to study at one of the county’s most popular seaside resorts where they can benefit not only from a wide range of prestigious undergraduate courses, but also a host of exciting local amenities and entertainments.
 The beautiful and impressive main building of the Scarborough Campus projects an image of traditional academic values, but belies the up-to-date facilities that are at the heart of this institution.

 Scarborough is, quite simply, one of the most beautiful seaside resorts in the country.
 It follows the arcs of two magnificent bays whose sandy beaches are divided by a rocky headland.
 On this stand the remains of the formidable medieval castle; at its foot is the equally ancient harbour.
 Scarborough has all the facilities and amenities but few of the stresses of the larger urban centres.
 Yet it is well connected to the rest of the country by road and regular trains, while Leeds/Bradfrod, Teeside and Humberside airports are within 90 minutes.
 Scarborough doesn’t let its size inhibit the variety of social and recreational pastimes that are available to the visitor, offering live music events, sports, theatre, cinema, clubbing or any number of hobbies.

 The International Office provides a week-long orientation at the beginning of each semester.
 Academic counseling is available in each academic department.